Mmduh-483/mlnx-tripleo/switchdev_utils/config-service/README.md

 List of ovs bridges which need to be created and configured
     - name: The name of ovs bridge
     - ports: List of ovs bridge ports (a subset of sriov pfs or linux bonds)
+**Note:**
+  - Configure mtu for sriov_pf will be ignored if sriov_pf is a bond slave
+  - Configure mtu for bond interface will configure it to its slaves
+  - Configure mtu for sriov_pf will set it to the brdige if sriov_pf is ovs port

 ## Install
 Prepare your own config.yaml file with all the configuration you need and pass it to installation script or you can copy it directly to `/etc/switchdev-config/config.yaml` before execution